stkim1/MTImageMapView/README.markdown

 - XCode 4.4 or higher required.

 ### TBA
-- ARC.
+- ~~ARC.~~
 - Zoom in/out.

 ## Implementation
 1. Use tools like [Gimp](http://www.gimp.org/) and generate a image map.
 2. Copy only coordinate pairs of the map (e.g. "123,242,452,242,142,322") in NSString type.
-3. Put them in an NSArray.
+3. Put the strings in an NSArray.
-4. Implement MTImageMapDelegate procotol
+4. Instantiate MTImageMapView and implement MTImageMapDelegate procotol
-5. pass the array to map view.
+5. pass the array to the map view.
-   (You can use .plist to contain such maps set and drop it into a MTImageMapView. )
+   (You can use .plist to pass a map batch to a MTImageMapView. )

 ```objective-c
     MTImageMapView *viewImageMap =\